HAS-Tools-Fall2020/homework-csalcedo959/Submissions/Code_Submission1/ReadMe.md

 ## *Name:* Camilo Salcedo
 ## *Date:* October 19th 2020
 ___
+#### Grade
+ - 6/6  Great  job!
+ - Readability: 3
+ - Style: 3
+ - Code: 2

+ - Really cool that you made a function that calls another function!
+ - Also great job having a function with multiple returns.
+ - I made a suggestion to shorten your function

 ### 1. A brief summary of the AR model you built and why.
 Use whatever graphs you find helpful.
 For this week, I used two AR models of order 3 to perform the forecasts.
 Despite the training periods for the models were almost the same, the sampling time for the used data was different: For the weekly forecast, a daily flow data was considered, meanwhile a weekly flow data was considered for seasonal forecast.